waleedcj/nativeMotion/CONTRIBUTING.md

 ## Questions?

-If you have any questions about contributing, feel free to open an issue or reach out to us on [mention your preferred communication channel if you have one, e.g., a Discord server, Twitter].
+If you have any questions about contributing, feel free to open an issue or reach out to me on X [waleedcj](https://x.com/waleed_CJ16).

 Thank you for helping make Native Motion awesome!